alexherbo2/dotfiles/.local/share/kak/doc/git_blame.md

-This script provides support for the "git blame" command-line utility.
+This script provides support for the “git blame” command-line utility.

 Usage: